MaggieAppleton/monzo-lunchmoney-sync/README.md

 ## How it works (high level)

-1. Refresh Monzo access token using the refresh token at `https://api.monzo.com/oauth2/token`.
+1. Obtain/refresh a Monzo access token via OAuth; tokens are stored in the system keychain.
 2. For each `account_id` in `MONZO_ACCOUNT_IDS`, fetch transactions since that account’s `last_sync`.
 3. Transform to Lunch Money format; detect internal/Pot transfers and assign the Bank Transfers category.
 4. POST batch to Lunch Money at `https://api.lunchmoney.app/v1/transactions` with `external_id` for idempotency.